fmorrison42/Awesome-Microsoft365/README.md

 - [MFA Setup](https://aka.ms/MFAsetup) - Multi-Factor Authentication Setup - User Link

+#### Domain / User Migration Tools

+- [ForensIT User & Domain Migration Tool](https://www.forensit.com/domain-migration.html) - Not officially endorsed by Microsoft, but highly recommended within the Tech Community and various other users.
+I've used it on several recent Azure AD migrations when I needed to migrate to an AAD-only profile on the same PC to ensure the user's data and settings were retained.

 - [User State Migration Tool](https://docs.microsoft.com/en-us/windows/deployment/usmt/usmt-overview) - You can use User State Migration Tool (USMT) 10.0 to streamline and simplify user state migration during large deployments of Windows operating systems.
 USMT captures user accounts, user files, operating system settings, and application settings, and then migrates them to a new Windows installation.

 - [USMTGUI - User State Migration Tool w/ GUI](https://ehlertech.com/azure/) - USMTGUI is what it states.
 A GUI to simplify the usage of USMT from Microsoft....

+#### PowerShell Tools

+- [Exchange Online Module](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/2.0.5) - Here's where you can download the latest Exchange Online PS module for connecting from any device to manage your Exchange 365 environment.